Sanglorian/orcus/Orcus Rulebook - current.md

 If a power has a "Boost" entry, then the power can be selected at a higher level with the improved effect.

 ## Keywords

+### Augmentable

+You can use the “Augment:” section of the power that is used.
+To be able to augment a power, you must be able to expend your *psi focus*, which you gain from being a phrenic.

+### Aura

+An aura is always a close burst effect, a lingering effect that extends over an area.
+An aura moves with the character who manifested it and lasts until the end of the encounter, for 5 minutes, or until you use another aura power.

 ### Booster